-- Most fans who only occasionally glanced at Lucha Underground or had only just started watching it assumed Johnny Mundo was the babyface during his feud with Alberto El Patron.
-Even most fans who had been watching the program sympathized with Mundo because he had also been around from the start while Patron barged in from AAA and acted like he owned the place because he was Mega Champion.
+- Most fans who only occasionally glanced at Lucha Underground or had only just started watching it assumed that Johnny Mundo was the babyface during his feud with Alberto El Patron.
+Even most fans who had been watching the program sympathized with Mundo because he had also been around from the start, while Patron barged in from AAA and acted like he owned the place because he was Mega Champion.

-- Becky Lynch, a long time Face, turned heel at Summerslam 2018 after attacking her "best friend", Charlotte Flair following their triple threat match (also including defending champion Carmella) for the SmackDown Women's Championship in which Charlotte pinned Becky when she had Carmella in a submission hold.
-Becky had been angry that Charlotte had been given title opportunity after opportunity every time while Becky had to worked hard to do so after being neglected for almost two years.
+- Becky Lynch, a long time Face, turned heel at Summerslam 2018 after attacking her "best friend" Charlotte Flair following their triple threat match (also including defending champion Carmella) for the SmackDown Women's Championship in which Charlotte pinned Becky when she had Carmella in a submission hold.
+Becky had been angry that Charlotte had been given title opportunity after opportunity every time while Becky had to work hard to do so after being neglected for almost two years.
 She even gave a heel speech on how the fans never supported her.
-Contrarily, Becky was one of the most beloved women wrestlers in the company and the fan had been cheering for her for years, even more after attacking Charlotte, no less due to Charlotte's role as a Creator's Pet who the fans had been tired of her Roman Reigns-like push over the last three years.
+Contrarily, Becky was one of the most beloved women wrestlers in the company and the fans had been cheering for her for years, even more after attacking Charlotte, no less due to Charlotte's role as a Creator's Pet who the fans had been tired of her Roman Reigns-like push over the last three years.
 Fan reactions quickly made this Canon Discontinuity.

 - Vampire: The Requiem:

 - The Ventrue are the de facto Designated Villains, although that isn't fair, as all vampires are villainous despite their best efforts.
-The Daeva, who have the explicit weakness of inevitable moral decline have far more reasons to actually be the Designated Villains, only the fluff of the manuals and supplements just don't write them that way.
+The Daeva, who have the explicit weakness of inevitable moral decline, have far more reasons to actually be the Designated Villains, only the fluff of the manuals and supplements just don't write them that way.
 The Daeva are sympathetic, as being evil is not really their fault, they're just morally decadent.
 The Ventrue, however, are always portrayed, every last vampire jack of them, as conniving, cackling, sadistic, and evil sons of bitches who are evil because that's what the Ventrue are and do.

 - As far as fluff goes, the Nosferatu and Gangrel tend to get Designated Hero slots, but if an NPC in a supplement is marked "Ventrue Invictus", you can guarantee that the character is going to be portrayed in a villainous light.